aastha-v/brca-NOVUS/README.md

   Place the resulting files multianno_processed and op_lof in the preprocessing folder.
 Next, create a file called "op_outcome" and place it in the same folder.
 This file should contain two columns, namely "ID" containing your variant in "Chr:Start:Ref:Alt" format, and "Outcome", describing whether the variant is Pathogenic (1) or Benign (0).
 A sample op_outcome file is attached.

-Now run the python script preprocessing_pipeline.py, using the command:
+Now, in a terminal where the required conda environment is active, run the python script preprocessing_pipeline.py, using the command:
 ```
 python3 preprocessing_pipeline.py
 ```
 This will result in an output file called pipeline.csv.
 It can now be used as the input for both the models.

-Alternatively, all python scripts can be run using spyder, which can be launched through a terminal where the required conda environmentis active simply by typing:
+Alternatively, all python scripts can be run using spyder, which can be launched through a terminal where the required conda environment is active simply by typing:
 ```
 spyder
 ```